multimediaeval/2018-Pixel-Privacy-Task/README.md

 * The validation and the test sets for the MediaEval 2018 Pixel Privacy task are subsets of these validation images.
 Download the files that define these sets from: https://github.com/multimediaeval/2018-Pixel-Privacy-Task/tree/master/MEPP18labels
   * `MEPP18val.csv`: File names of the images that belong to the MediaEval 2018 Pixel Privacy task validation set (3,000 images total, 50 for each of the 60 privacy-senstive scene categories).
 Use this set of images to develop your approach(es) to protective transformation.
   * `MEPP18test.csv`: File names of the images that belong to the MediaEval 2018 Pixel Privacy task test set (3,000 images total, 50 for each of the 60 privacy-senstive scene categories).
 Apply your transformations to the test set images, and submit the protected test set images for evaluation.
   * `MEPP18test_manual.csv`: A list of one image per category from the test set.
 If 'MEPP18test.csv' is alphabetized, this is the first image in every category.
-Focus on these image if you are applying protective transformations by manually manipulating the images.
+Focus on these image if you are applying protective transformations by manually manipulating the images (instead of using an automatic filter).
 * Before getting started, read the overview paper already linked above.

 ## How to submit
-* Make sure that you have signed up to participate in the task and have returned your usage agreement: http://multimediaeval.org/files/usageagreement2018.html Confirm with Martha Larson (m.a.larson at tudelft.nl) that you are participating in the task.
+* Make sure that you have signed up to participate in the task and have returned your usage agreement: http://multimediaeval.org/files/usageagreement2018.html Confirm with Martha Larson (m.a.larson at tudelft.nl) that you would like to participate in the task if you signed up but did not receive an email.
 * You will then receive a Google docs folder in which to submit your runs.
   * A "run" is a single image transformation algorithm, or type of image transformation, which you apply to the images in the test set.
   * For each run, please invent a unique run code that includes your team name (i.e., the team name is the one that you used to register).
 For example, `rteam_base`.